CliMT/climt/docs/configuration.rst

 Memory/Array Configuration
 --------------------------

-climt does not yet support MPI, so there is no API yet to handle distributed arrays.
+CliMT does not yet support MPI, so there is no API yet to handle distributed arrays.
 However, the shape of arrays used by a model can be set while calling :py:func:`climt.get_default_state`.
 See, for example, the configuration of arrays in a `GCM`_.